Treasure (song): Live performances

 Mars has performed the song in several shows.
 On January 11, 2013, Mars sang "Treasure" and his previous single "Locked Out of Heaven" on Jimmy Kimmel Live.
 On May 19, Mars began the 2013 Billboard Music Awards with a performance of the single on a set decorated with disco balls.
 The website Idolator described his style during the performance as "Michael Jackson-esque, circa Off The Wall and Thriller".
 Billboard considered the performance one of the best ten of the night.
 Later, in 2018, Billboard ranked the performance as the seventh best of all time, Shanté Honeycutt called the bridge dance break "iconic."
 She added "[it] rocked the house and turned into a party as confetti fell from the ceiling."
 Mars sang "Treasure" at the finale of Germany's Next Topmodel, Cycle 8 on May 30, 2013, at SAP Arena in Mannheim and again a week later on Le Grand Journal.
 He performed the song with The Hooligans on the season finale of Season 4 of The Voice on June 18, 2013.
 On February 2, 2014, the single was featured as the fourth song in Mars's performance in the halftime performance of Super Bowl XLVIII at the MetLife Stadium in New Jersey.

 Mars performed the song live at the 2014 Brit Awards ceremony.
 Ashley Lee, a writer for The Hollywood Reporter, noticed that Mars "added few well-harmonized vocal interludes to the song bridge, while reprising the song's vintage-style choreography".
 The single was also sung during The Moonshine Jungle Tour (2013–14) and on his debut concert residency, Bruno Mars at The Chelsea, Las Vegas (2013–15).
 The song was performed as a medley of "That's What I Like" of Mars's third studio album 24K Magic (2016), at the 2017 iHeartRadio Music Awards.
 Mars performed the single at the Apollo Theater alongside the majority of the 24K Magic album for his CBS prime time special titled Bruno Mars: 24K Magic Live at the Apollo, which aired on November 29, 2017.
-"Treasure" was also sung during the 24K Magic World Tour (2017–18) and it was part of the setlist of An Evening With Silk Sonic at Park MGM (2022), a concert residency performed by Mars with Anderson .Paak, as Silk Sonic.
+"Treasure" was also sung during the 24K Magic World Tour (2017–18) and it was part of the set list of An Evening with Silk Sonic at Park MGM (2022), a concert residency performed by Mars with Anderson .Paak, as Silk Sonic.
+Mars also performed the song during his Bruno Mars Live (2022–2024) shows as a mashup with "Liquor Store Blues" (2010).